 Armed forces loan repayment programs

-Doctors who serve in the U.S. military may receive student loan aid, such as scholarships or repayment perks, in exchange for their service.
+Doctors who serve in the U.S. military may receive financial aid, such as scholarships or student loan repayment perks, in exchange for their service.
 Different branches of the armed forces offer slightly different benefits.
 The Air Force, for example, provides doctors with a $45,000 annual grant during residency, plus a $2,000 monthly stipend for living expenses.

 State student loan forgiveness programs

-Aside from the federal government, numerous states offer student loan aid to doctors and other health care professionals.
+Many states offer student loan aid to doctors and other health care professionals.
 You can consult the AAMC’s database to see if your state offers student loan forgiveness, repayment programs or scholarships that might benefit you.
 The National Health Service Corps also provides grants through the State Loan Repayment Program to all 50 states and U.S. territories so they can offer their own student loan repayment programs.

 Finding the right student loan forgiveness programs can be a great strategy to reduce your medical school debt.
 Evaluate your career goals before applying; if you’re willing to relocate or work in a high-need area, you’re more likely to qualify.